dps/toybasic/README.md

 # toybasic
-A toy basic interpreter playground
+A toy basic interpreter playground in golang.
+I'm making this just for fun.